DaystateRebel/FXChrony_M5STICK_PLUS/README.md

 3. Install the "esp32 by Espressif Systems" package

 ## Step 4: Select the ESP32 Wrover Module board
-1. Go to Tools -> Board
+1. Go to Tools -> Board -> M5Stack Arduino
 2. Select "M5Stick-C-Plus"

 ## Step 5: Connect the M5StickC to your computer